adithya7shankar/my-project-traffic-system/README.md

 - [Contact](#contact)

 ## Introduction
 This project is designed to mimic a traffic system using computer vision to create unique signatures of vehicles and provide data for analytics.
 It leverages Python and Docker to create an efficient and scalable solution.
-The project includes key modules for
+The project was built using Windows and VSCode, so the steps may not be 1:1 if you use a different OS.
+However the usage of docker should mitigate the build issues.
 .

 ## Features